-All SBCSELPA apportionments shall be made through the Administrative Unit's Fund 10.
+All SBCSELPA apportionments shall be made through the SBCSELPA's Fund 10.

-The Administrative Unit shall record receipt of the apportionments and transfer funds and expenses to member LEAs based on the SBCSELPA Funding Model.
+The SBCSELPA shall transfer funds and expenses to member LEAs based on the SBCSELPA Funding Model.

 - Regional Program operators shall be reimbursed for program costs by the district of residence (DOR) member LEA for each student attending the regional program. - The DOR shall record the regional program cost paid to the Regional Program Operator as a transfer between a district or County as appropriate.